kimjihyo/my-learnings/2023/06/20/learnings.md

 - oauth_version

 ## OAuth 2.0
-The OAuth 2.0 authorization framework enables a third-partiy application to obtain limited access to an HTTP service, either on behalf of a resource owener by orchestarting an approvall interaction between the resource owner and the HTTP service, oor by allowing the third-party application to obtain access on its own behalf.
+The OAuth 2.0 authorization framework enables a third-partiy application to obtain limited access to an HTTP service, either on behalf of a resource owener by orchestarting an approvall interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
 This specifiaction replaces and obsoletes the OAuth 1.0 protocol described in RFC 5849.

 ### Roles